Eating your way to better health

 Portion sizes – time to take action

-All the extras you’re not aware of add up.
+Lots of food and drink portions have been getting bigger in recent years.
+Eating bigger portions can lead to increases in waistlines and body weight in children and adults.
 The extra weight means your body will need to work harder just to carry the weight around – your heart needs to work harder and you’re more likely to be out of breath.
 An extra 10lbs is like carrying around 10 big blocks of butter as you go about your daily life!

 Set yourself realistic and achievable targets for healthier eating and drinking and being more active.
 Thinking about your portion sizes doesn’t mean you need to eat tiny amounts of everything or measure exactly what’s on your plate.